malev/pill/README.md

 ## Description

-It will create a `.kapsel` directory in the current path.
+It will create a `.pill` directory in the current path.
 It will update environmental variables so that your conda packages will now be installed in your new local environment.